CMU-Heinz-95702/lab4-http-server/README.md

 This lab builds on the networking and HTTP lectures and gives you experience working with a transport layer protocol (TCP) and implementing basic elements of an application layer protocol (HTTP).

-In other words, we are making HTTP requests over a TCP socket.
+In other words, we are writing HTTP requests and HTTP responses over a TCP socket.
+Recall how this works: A browser sends an HTTP request over a TCP socket.
+TCP, in turn, sends messages to the IP layer.
+The IP layer communicates with the underlying network.

 This repository's Example-Socket-Code directory has example client and server socket implementations in several languages.
-It is essential that you browse these to see how socket connections can be made in several languages.
+You should browse these files to see how socket connections can be made in several languages.
 We are not using any of the code found in Example-Socket-Code for this lab.

-The starter code that we will use is named StartingWebServer.java and is shown next:
+The starter code that we will use is named StartingWebServer.java and is shown next.
+Please be sure to read over this code and make sense of it before using it.

 ```
 // Lab 4 - HTTP Server Lab